 For many of us, this scenario can be pretty common!

 One possibility is to have a reteach group for each student who scored below the benchmark score, and then another group for everyone else.
-You can easily organize your reteaching strategies into stations or centers so students can work independently.
+You can easily organize your reteaching strategies into stations or centers so students can work independently, depending on student needs.
 If you have 3 students with low scores, you can have them work together on the same strategy at the same time.

 But what if you have 10 students who scored below the benchmark?
 You could just pair them up with another student, but this may lead to slower progress for both students.

-So if you have the five students who scored low on different sections work together at one station, you can help them all work through their difficulties with each skill.
+So if you have the five students who scored low on different sections work together at one station, you can help them all work through their difficulties with each skill and build on that prior knowledge.
 If you have the five students who scored low on the same skill work together at another station, you can give them some practice problems to work through.

-This will allow students to focus on their individual needs while keeping pace with their peers.
+This will allow students to focus on their individual needs while keeping pace with their peers and grade-level content.

 Scenario #2: Students Missed Benchmarks or Scored Below Expectations

-If your school does not use scores to assign students into groups, then you may have data that looks different.
-For example, your school may use benchmark scores instead of test results.
+If your school does not use scores to assign students into groups, then you may have data that looks different, which just means you need to look at different methods for success.
+For example, your school may use benchmark scores instead of state assessments.
 Maybe some students missed benchmarks by a small margin (below 70%) and others scored below expectations (below 60%).